Latest advice and support straight to your inbox SIGN UP

 Read more on monitoring and security of staff.

 It is a good idea to have a policy on making protected disclosures - or 'whistleblowing'.
-This is because it will encourage workers to raise concerns about illegal activities and bad business practice internally - and prevent your business receiving negative publicity.
+This is because it will encourage workers to raise concerns about illegal activities and bad business practices internally - and prevent your business from receiving negative publicity.

 Note that you do not need to treat the making of a protected disclosure as a grievance unless: